 Gel electrophoresis is the technique that separates molecules according to their size using charge in the electric field.
-The nucleic acids that are negatively charged are loaded at the negative electrode in the gel and pulled towards positive electrode when an electric field is applied.
-Smaller molecules move faster than the larger molecules and get separated in the gel on the basis of their size forming bands that are observed using fluorescent dyes.
+The nucleic acids that are negatively charged are loaded at the negative electrode in the gel and pulled towards a positive electrode when an electric field is applied.
+Smaller molecules move faster than the larger molecules and get separated in the gel based on their size, forming bands that are observed using fluorescent dyes.

 5. Hybridization, Southern and Northern Blotting

-The sample DNA/RNA is fragmented and are separated on a gel and then transferred to Nylon membrane.
+The sample DNA/RNA is fragmented and is separated on a gel and then transferred to a Nylon membrane.
 They are then incubated with probes complementary to the sequence of interest.
-Southern blotting is a technique used for DNA and Northern blotting is used for RNA.
+Southern blotting is a technique used for DNA, and Northern blotting is used for RNA.

-It is “a vehicle” in genetic engineering for transfer of foreign genetic material into another cell.
-Types of vectors include Plasmids, cosmids, bacteriophage, artificial chromosomes etc. They are themselves DNA molecules.
+It is “a vehicle” in genetic engineering for the transfer of foreign genetic material into another cell.
+Types of vectors include plasmids, cosmids, bacteriophage, artificial chromosomes, etc. They are themselves DNA molecules.

 7. Molecular Cloning